-With more than 30 years of industry experience, Jim Wanserski most frequently helps clients of all sizes, with: executive management, interim executive services, business consulting, financial operations, turnaround situations, litigation support and governance.
-Wanserski has taken on selective interim “C-Level” roles including a Chief Operating Officer turnaround assignment for a regional cellular firm preparing for a strategic sale, CFO role for a manufacturing firm transitioning to a new owner, and a Senior Vice President role for a $1 billion division of a national telecom company.
-He has worked with numerous clients, alliance partners and other firms in the Southeast, Gulf-Coast, Midwest, and Mid-Atlantic regions on comprehensive, collaborative assignments.
+From varied and extensive industry experience, Jim Wanserski targets clients of all sizes to assist or direct efforts within: executive management, interim executive services, business consulting, financial operations, turnaround situations, litigation support and governance.
+As examples, Wanserski has taken on selective roles as: a Chief Operating Officer in a turnaround project for a regional cellular firm preparing for a strategic sale, CFO role for a manufacturing firm transitioning to a new owner, and a Senior Vice President role for a $1 billion division of a national telecom company.
+He has worked with numerous clients, alliance partners, and professional services firms in the Southeast, Gulf-Coast, Midwest, and Mid-Atlantic regions leading and executing significant projects and executive assignments.

-Prior to embarking on his consulting career in 1998, Wanserski spent over 20 years working in-house within the telecommunications, high-tech and related industries in finance, accounting and operational roles.
+Prior to embarking on his consulting career in 1998, Wanserski engaged in key positions working in-house for telecommunications, high-tech and related companies in finance, accounting and operational roles.
 He held executive, operations, telecom management, regulatory, finance and internal audit positions with MCI, Telecom*USA and Sprint.
-In addition, Wanserski handled consulting management with a specialty telecom office within Arthur Andersen Business Consulting, and turnaround consulting with Morris-Anderson & Associates, Ltd. A graduate of Rockhurst University (MBA-Management and BSBA-Accounting), his business and consulting career has spanned operations in several regions throughout the USA.
-He is also active as an officer and Board Member of Financial Executives International (FEI) with the Atlanta Chapter.
+In addition, Wanserski handled consulting management with: his own firm, a specialty telecom office within Arthur Andersen Business Consulting, and turnaround consulting with Morris-Anderson & Associates, Ltd. A graduate of Rockhurst University (MBA-Management and BSBA-Accounting), his business and consulting career has spanned operations in several regions throughout the USA.
+He has also served actively as an officer and board member of financial executive organizations (FEI), and not-for-profit entities.

 Man on a Mission

-A popular speaker on the topics of ethics and fraud prevention, he has delivered more than 50 presentations to industry associations, universities, businesses, ethics organizations, and civic groups.
-His reputation for high integrity and accountability has led to multiple appointments as a consultant and/or Trustee by the U.S. Department of Justice.
+An animated and popular speaker on the topics of business ethics and fraud prevention/detection, he has delivered over 100 presentations to industry and accounting associations, universities, businesses, ethics organizations, and civic groups–even the US Naval War College and Supply Corps School (Newport, RI).
+His reputation for high integrity and accountability has led to multiple appointments as consultant and/or Management Trustee for the U.S. Department of Justice.
 As a management consultant or court-appointed trustee, Wanserski has handled four multi-market/multi-state wireless assignments since 2007, with the entity size ranging from a $100 million (revenue) operation to an entity aggregating to $1 billion of revenue and over 1 million subscribers.